 Passeig de Gràcia

 Passeig de Gràcia is one of Barcelona’s main streets, stretching for 1.5 km through the city center.
-Here you will find everything the shopping heart desires, with well-known brands and luxury boutiques as well as small shops that have been owned by Catalan families for years or even generations.
+Here you will find everything the shopping heart desires, with well-known brands and luxury boutiques as well as small shops that Catalan families have owned for years or even generations.

 But even if you don’t necessarily want to go shopping, you should definitely take a look at this street.
 Because there are also two important buildings of the Barcelona designer Gaudí, which you should have seen during his stay in Barcelona.
-But other uniquely designed buildings can also be spotted along Passeig de Gràcia.
+But you can also explore other uniquely designed buildings while strolling along Passeig de Gràcia.

 La Pedrera – Casa Milà

-Tickets: You can find tickets and tours here.
+Tickets: Check tickets and tours on GetYourGuide here

 This important building, which has been a UNESCO World Heritage Site since 1984, was designed by renowned designer and architect Antoni Gaudí.
-The construction was commissioned by the Milà family and construction took place between 1906 and 1910.
+The Milà family commissioned the construction, and so they built this impressive place between 1906 and 1910.
 On the top floor is a museum dedicated to the works of Gaudí.
 You can visit this unique building either during the day or at night with live music and a drink.

 Especially if you’ve read the novel Origin by Dan Brown (if not, I’d recommend it to you), this building is probably on your must-see list.

 Fun Fact: While Casa Milà attracts the attention of many travelers nowadays, the actual clients, the couple Milà, was not really convinced of the building result.
 Since they refused to pay the architect’s final bill, the case ended up in court.
-In the end, Gaudí won the case and the bill was finally settled.
+In the end, Gaudí won the case, and Milà finally settled the outstanding bill.

 El Gòtic (Barrio Gótico)